 2.1.
 Firewall Server Scripts

-The firewall VM runs one of four basic scripts.
-Recall that these are localed in /root/bin:
+To demonstrate the firewall capabilities of ipfw, the firewall runs one of four basic scripts.
+Recall that these are located in /root/bin:

 tserv.sh (userv.sh): Script that opens one TCP (UDP) port and listens for incoming traffic.